 - a.
 Child care center providers are strongly encouraged to review and practice the "Good Neighbor Tips for Child Care Providers Operating in Residential Neighborhoods" in all locations.
 These tips can be found at ChildCare.inSunnyvale.com.
 The child care center should not be located near noise sources such as major highways, busy street intersections, railroad lines or airport flight paths without mitigation.
 If proximity to high levels of noise is unavoidable, an acoustical analysis may be required and acoustical measures may be necessary. - b.
 As a general rule, the child care center should be located in areas where the noise or sound level does not exceed sixty dBA during daytime. - c.
 Child care centers at locations adjacent to residential developments should be designed to minimize noise impacts on residents. - d.
 Child care centers located adjacent to residential uses may be conditioned to typically operate from 6:00 a.m. to 7:00 p.m., Monday through Friday.
+Outdoor play hours for child care centers immediately adjacent to residential uses are limited to 8:00 a.m. to 6:00 p.m.
 Proposals for operations outside of these hours may be considered on a case-by-case basis. - e.
 An air quality analysis may be required for proposals adjacent to major highways, busy street intersections and industrial areas.